kevin-iwan/Simple-Gallery/README.md

 2. If error message pop-up comes out, click 'App info'.
 3. On the 'App settings' tab, click on 'Permissions'.
 4. Allow 'Storage' permissions.

+APK file is available on apk folder above.